Regions of Deprivation

 • Limiting your analysis to Metropolitan Areas in Carolinas, what conclusions can you draw about the shape of the clusters?

 • Does limiting your analysis to a single state, affect your results?
+What if you expand to include Virginia and Georgia?

 Further analysis